JaimeHyland/Mellifera/Testing.md

 </div>

 # **Home Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify site-entry overlay only loads on the initial page and does NOT load if refreshed in the same browser tab. :white_check_mark:
+* Verify site-entry overlay only loads on the initial page and does NOT load if refreshed in the same browser tab. ✔:
-* Verify When clicked the site-overlay fades (1500ms) and the element is removed - :white_check_mark:
+* Verify When clicked the site-overlay fades (1500ms) and the element is removed. ✔
-* Verify the 'grow' animation on the logo in the site-overlay functions as expected - :white_check_mark:
+* Verify the 'grow' animation on the logo in the site-overlay functions as expected. ✔
-* Check all links in index.html direct users to the correct routes - :white_check_mark:
+* Check all links in index.html direct users to the correct routes. ✔

 # **About Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify images load as expected and scale accordingly based on browser - :white_check_mark:
+* Verify images load as expected and scale accordingly based on browser. ✔

 # **FAQ Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify questions are clickable, to toggle display of relevant answers to users. -:white_check_mark:
+* Verify questions are clickable, to toggle display of relevant answers to users. ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Sign In and Logout**
-* Verify pages load as expected and responsively on all device sizes. - :white_check_mark:
+* Verify pages load as expected and responsively on all device sizes. ✔
-* Check all links operate as required -:white_check_mark:
+* Check all links operate as required ✔

 ### Sign in and logout Fixes
 - Remove home link from sign-in page - Not required

 # **Register**
-* Check signup process functions as expected, including verification email being sent to a new user - :white_check_mark:
+* Check signup process functions as expected, including verification email being sent to a new user ✔
-* Verification email received - :white_check_mark:
+* Verification email received ✔
-* User Confirmed - :white_check_mark:
+* User Confirmed ✔

     ![Email - Sent](documentation/testing/img/verify-email-sent.png)
     ![Email - Recieved](documentation/testing/img/verify-email.png)